[Ben plays Blackjack his final time in disguise]

 Micky Rosa: Yeah, it's catchy, I know.

-Ben Campbell: Well, if you're making so much money at this then why did he take it?
+Ben Campbell: Well, if you're making so much money at this, then why did he take it?

 Micky Rosa: Ben, I said Google, not Sizzler.

-Choi: Like I'm not going anyway.
+Choi: Like I'm not going already.

 Micky Rosa: What's the count?